Annex-Engineering/TradRack/docs/Tuning.md

 \*** this move only occurs if `toolhead_fil_sensor_pin` is specified and `unload_with_toolhead_sensor` is True.

-## Bowden speeds

-There is more force required and more inertia when loading filament when the buffer is empty than when the buffer is full: in the former case the drive gears must rotate the spool, but in the latter case the spool can stay stationary since all the loaded filament comes out of the buffer.
-To take advantage of this, we have two separate speeds that are used when moving filament through the bowden tube:

-- `spool_pull_speed` (mm/s): this speed is used when loading from a lane whose buffer is assumed to be empty (usually because the lane's filament has not been unloaded from the toolhead previously).
-- `buffer_pull_speed` (mm/s): this speed is used when unloading or when loading from a lane whose buffer is assumed to be full (because the lane's filament has been unloaded from the toolhead previously).

 ## Tuning lengths

 The following lengths must be tuned to match your bowden tube,